wdlingit/gff3fixes/README.md

 Collection of notes on *may-be-incorrectness* and *fixes* of GFF3 files.

-## 1. Different CDS or exon record with the same ID
+## 1. Different CDS or exon records with the same ID

 Usually seen in GFF3 downloaded from Ensembl and NCBI.